 Sixth Form Overview

-Walk into Brooke or Bligh, our two dedicated Sixth Form Houses, and you’ll receive a warm, friendly welcome from the girls who live and study there, day girls who are studying or visiting friends, and from the Housemistresses.
-Both Houses are lively, comfortable and sociable – girls often cook together, laugh together and relax together.
+Walk into Brooke, our dedicated Sixth Form House, and you’ll receive a warm, friendly welcome from the girls who live and study there, day girls who are studying or visiting friends, and from the Housemistresses.
+The House is lively, comfortable and sociable – girls often cook together, laugh together and relax together.

 It’s that family feel that makes Cobham Hall’s Sixth Form unique.
-The two Boarding Houses, where day girls also have their own study bedrooms, often join together to share meals, play silly games or support each other with work.
-Ana describes her experience: “Boarding is kind of like a sleepover for three months at a time.
-Brooke and Bligh make dinner together every Saturday to strengthen our community and talk about our weeks.
+Day girls also have their own study bedrooms in the House, and girls often join together to share meals, play silly games or support each other with work.
+Exchange student and Elder Ana describes her experience: “Boarding is kind of like a sleepover for three months at a time.
 We often talk about our home countries, cultural differences, and of course – how much we miss home!
 Although it is hard at times, it’s incredibly comforting to know that you’re constantly surrounded by girls that are going through the same challenges as you.”

 Life as a Sixth Former at Cobham Hall is very different to that of Lower and Middle School.
 School uniforms are replaced with suits, girls find they have more freedom and independence, and are encouraged to take greater responsibility both for their learning and within school life.
-From Round Square International Conferences, Service Projects and Exchanges, through to Model United Nations, The Duke of Edinburgh’s Award and the comprehensive programme of extra-curricular activities, some of which the girls choose to run, there are plenty of opportunities to take a break from the desk, and to build up CAS hours for the International Baccalaureate Diploma.
+From Round Square International Conferences, Service Projects and Exchanges, through to Model United Nations, The Duke of Edinburgh’s Award and the comprehensive programme of extra-curricular activities, some of which the girls choose to run, there are plenty of opportunities to take a break from the desk.
 Girls can also make use of the on-site facilities such as the gym or going for a walk in the grounds, or take part in weekend trips.